CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

   The following data sources are available within the Universal Pipeline:
     - `values` - Key value pairs are listed directly in a configuration schema.
     - `lookupTable` - provide `tableName`, `keyColumn`, `valueColumn` to retrieve key value pairs from a lookup table.
+- `hl7Spec` (only for HL7 receivers) - a list of HL7 fields the transform data maps to.
+This mapping is performed even if `condition` is not defined.

+#### For schema transforms

 - `schema` - the name of a child schema to process.
 This points to another sender transform schema which will be used with this schema's resource as the focus resource.
 Cannot be used with `bundleProperty`, `value`, or `valueSet`.
 - `resourceIndex` - the name of a constant with the index of a resource collection.
 Useful to